siangernlow/tp/docs/DeveloperGuide.md

 3. Use a `HashMap` to store the location as the key and the number of visits made by any infected person to this location as the value.
 Generate this `HashMap` from the list of visits in step 2.
 4. Sort the `HashMap` in Step 3 from most infected visits to least infected visits.
-5. Calculate the number of high risk locaiton `n`, using number of infected location and number of total location.
+5. Calculate the number of high risk location `n`, using number of infected location and number of total location.
 6. Display the top `n` locations of the sorted infected location list as the list of high risk locations.

 <div style="page-break-after: always;"></div>